Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Real estate syndication: passive investors (LPs) pool capital with active sponsor (GP) to acquire larger properties than individuals could alone.
 Standard structure: LPs receive preferred return (8% typical) first, then GP gets promote (20% typical) on profits above preferred.
-100k LP investment in 5-year deal with 1.8x exit multiple, 8% preferred + 20% promote: LP receives ~135k = 6.2% IRR.
+A 100k LP investment in a 5-year deal with a 1.8x exit multiple, 8% preferred and 20% promote: the LP receives about 172k, a 1.72x multiple, or roughly 11.5% annualised.

 Syndication structures: 70/30 split (LP/GP) above preferred is common.
 Some have multi-tier waterfalls (different splits at different IRR thresholds).
-Minimum investments typically 25-50k for accredited only.
-506(b) and 506(c) Reg D exemptions allow public solicitation.
-Returns: 12-18% IRR target.
-Risks: sponsor competence, market timing, property-specific issues, illiquidity (5-7 year holds typical).
+Minimum investments are often in the tens of thousands, and many deals are open only to qualifying (accredited or professional) investors.
+Private-placement rules and who can invest vary by jurisdiction.
+Target returns are commonly cited around 12-18% IRR.
+Risks include sponsor competence, market timing, property-specific issues, and illiquidity (5-7 year holds are typical).

 A worked example